April 5th 2025

 #Interchange2025

-Join youth theatre, creative learning, and teaching professionals from across Scotland for Interchange 2025: a practical, two-day skills development event designed to inspire anybody who uses drama and theatre in their work with young people.
+Youth theatre, creative learning, and teaching professionals from across Scotland came together on Saturday 5 and Sunday 6 April for Interchange 2025: a practical, two-day skills development event designed to inspire anybody who uses drama and theatre in their work with young people.

-We’ll be taking over the Lanternhouse at Cumbernauld Theatre on Saturday 5 and Sunday 6 April 2025 with a programme of dynamic, interactive workshops led by inspiring theatre professionals Wonder Fools, Ned Glasier, and Nadia Iftkhar.
-We’ll also have plenty of opportunities for networking, discussion, and debate.
+We took over the Lanternhouse at Cumbernauld Theatre with a programme of dynamic, interactive workshops led by inspiring theatre professionals Wonder Fools, Ned Glasier, and Nadia Iftkhar.
+We also had plenty of opportunities for networking, discussion, and debate.

 Youth Theatre Arts Scotland gratefully acknowledges investment from Creative Scotland and the Gannochy Trust, and partnership support from Cumbernauld Theatre Trust.